NerdlingS/Dot-NN/README.md

 # **Dot-NN**
 A neural network for dots
-\n
  _built in JavaScript_